 A binge eating disorder is an eating disorder where people consume unusually large amounts of food in one sitting.
 Many people who are binge eaters feel a lack of control over their eating and may feel extremely depressed and guilty after a binge eating episode.
 Binge eaters may be overweight or obese, but can also be of normal weight.
 Binge eaters are twice as likely to be women than men.
-There is no specific cause for binge eating but it may be a result of family history, biological factors, long-term dieting and psychological issues.
-Binge eating may be caused by depression or anxiety or may be the result of painful childhood experiences or family problems.
+There is no specific cause for binge eating but in working with these patients I have discovered that oftentimes binge eating is linked to a long history of relationship dissatisfaction, typically starting with important caregivers early in life.
+Binge eating may be caused by depression or anxiety which is usually the result of painful childhood experiences or family problems.

 Symptoms of Binge Eating Disorders